Research Ethics for Staff/PGR

 You must not begin any research until you have written confirmation from the School that your application has been approved.

-If you are a PGR (and high risk, UG/PGT student) you require two independent scientific reviews (ISR) to accompany your application for research ethics review (found in the download box on the right.
-One of the scientific reviews can be one of your supervisory team.
+If you are a PGR (and high risk, UG/PGT student) you require either: two independent scientific reviews to accompany your application for research ethics review (found in the download box on the right.
+One of the scientific reviews can be one of your supervisory team), or your PhD needs to have been through it's confirmation/upgrade (please ensure this is clearly stated within the application).

-If you are staff you require either: copies of the funder's scientific reviews or, if your research is not funded than three independent scientific reviews which can be from ScHARR staff who are not involved with the research project.
+If you are staff you require either: copies of the funder's scientific reviews or three independent scientific reviews, which can be from ScHARR staff who are not involved with the research project.

 Applications involving secondary data